Hapax Magazine: Open Call + Festival Closing Party

 Free entry, donations welcome.

 In collaboration with Hapax Magazine, Bristol Photo Festival is holding an open-call for new photographic projects.
 Artists and photographers are invited to submit a body of work.
 A shortlist of selected works will be screened throughout the evening, with a winner announced at the end of the night.
 The winner will be supported to develop a solo exhibition to be presented at Bristol Photo Festival 2026 and a concurrent feature in Hapax Magazine.
+The evening also marks the closing of the festival – come down to help us celebrate.

 The Evening